 - Find hidden pockets of highly engaged candidates

 On the sales side, recruiters should focus on developing their ability to pitch the benefits of working for their company, as well as adapting on the fly to questions and push back from candidates.
 The better you are at promoting the company and job posting, the more effective you will be at landing the best candidates.

 13. Ability to use technology

 Technology skills also come in handy when hiring for highly technical positions.
-Being able to communicate with candidates in their own language, and screen then with confidence, is a great way to become a successful niche recruiter.
+Communicating with candidates in their own language and screening them with confidence is a great way to become a successful niche recruiter.